thewchan/uxf/README.md

 ISO8601 specification.

-Note that a UXF reader (writer) _must_ be able to read (write) a plain text file containing UTF-8 encoded text, and _ought_ to be able to read and write gzipped plain text `.uxf.gz` files.
+Note that a UXF reader (writer) _must_ be able to read (write) a plain text `.uxf` file containing UTF-8 encoded text, and _ought_ to be able to read and write gzipped plain text `.uxf.gz` files.

-Note also that UXF readers and writers should not care about the actual file extension since users are free to use their own.
+Note also that UXF readers and writers should not care about the actual file extension (apart from the `.gz` needed for gzipped files), since users are free to use their own.
+For example, `data.myapp` and `data.myapp.gz`.

 ## Vim Support